 The Bottom Line

 Motorcycle insurance in Ontario can be very expensive.
 But it is obligatory.

 As a new rider, it will be expensive to insure yourself on the road fully.
 However, as we have previously mentioned, there are a lot of options.
 It is important you shop around for the best deals.
 One way is to look for packages where discounts are offered if you have your home, life and motorcycle insurance with the same insurance company.

 You could do the leg work.
-You could try to find insurance for your motorcycle online.
+You could try to find estimators and insurance for your motorcycle online.
 Search for “Ontario insurance motorcycle” or “insurance motorcycle Ontario.”
 Then trawl through the results.